svhorstmann/bookshop-example/README.md

 ## Deployment to launchpad

 For deployment please add the url of the backend service to the destination.json.

-Some color-syntaxing enrichment can be applied with the following blockcode syntax

 ```json
 {
   "init_data": {